bakame-php/http-structured-fields/README.md

 and to serialize the value object back to the textual representation.

 - Parsing is done via a common named constructor `fromField`.
-- Serializing is done via a common `canonical` public method.
+- Serializing is done via a common `toField` public method.

 ```php
 use Bakame\Http\StructuredFields\Dictionary;